Measuring Income Inequality of Opportunity : Accounting for Dynamic Complementarity (Job Market Paper)

 Abstract

-According to the egalitarian principle of justice, life success can be attributed to two main factors: circumstances beyond an individual’s control and personal effort within an individual’s control.
-Roemer’s concept of equality of opportunity proposes that individuals should be compensated for inequalities resulting from unequal circumstances.
+The egalitarian principle of justice attributes life success to two main factors: circumstances beyond an individual’s control and personal effort within it.
+Roemer’s equality of opportunity concept proposes compensating individuals for inequalities arising from unequal circumstances.
 Dynamic complementarity in skill formation suggests that early childhood skill gaps often persist into adulthood, leading to unequal outcomes.
-Using PSID data, I classify all measurable factors before the age of consent at 18 as circumstances.
-My findings show that just over 40% of inequality can be attributed to inequality of opportunity before an individual becomes an adult.
-Moreover, nearly one-third of total outcome inequality stems from circumstances faced by individual at or before age five.
-These results highlight the importance of considering childhood circumstances (factors beyond individual control) when measuring inequality of opportunity rigorously.
+Using PSID data, I classify all measurable factors before age 18 (the age of majority) as circumstances, creating sets based on critical childhood stages to account for dynamic complementarity.
+My findings show that over 40% of total income inequality can be attributed to inequality of opportunity before adulthood.
+Moreover, nearly one-third of total income inequality stems from circumstances faced by individuals at or before age five.
+Using only circumstances identified as important through a random forest—a supervised machine learning model—based on permutation-based importance scores, I estimate the lower bound of inequality of opportunity’s share in total inequality before the age of majority to be about 31%.
+These results underscore the importance of considering childhood circumstances when measuring inequality of opportunity.
+This consideration is crucial for any public policy involving ex-post compensation or ex-ante investment in human capital to equalize opportunities.

 - Posted on: